basham/swit-workshop-a11y/slides.md

-## Content first
+## Sketching with text

 - Start with text.
 Visuals later.

-## Sketching with text

 - Should be as easy to work on as a pencil and paper.
 - HTML.
 Attributes (roles, aria).
 Text (all, SR, Vis).
 Focus.
 Focusable.
 Interactive.
 Landmarks.
 Headings.
 Reference to wireframe image.
 Components.
 Dev notes.
 - Markdown?
 Inline links, to simile focus redirection?
 Link to text sketch of a component?